neuvimat/newsync/src/fe/README.md

 Please refer to the `/src/readme.md` file.

 ## Note
-All the other top level files (`main.js`, `MainPlayground.js`, `MainVis.js`) are at the current time obsolete.
-They are used either for quick testing or were used as the main FE part of the demo before the Vue app was made.
+The top level file `main.js` is at the current time obsolete.
+It is currently used for for quick testing of code that needs to be transpiled to be run in the browser, as the Webpack input is already specified for this file.
+Before the Vue app it used to be the entry point for the FE part.

-It is possible to access an HTML page where the JS code is ran at these URLs:
+It is possible to access an HTML page where the JS code is ran at this URL:
 ```
 /    - main.js
-/pg  - MainPlayground.js
-/vis - MainVis.js
 ```